 Another type of tasks is the generation of various sets (of numbers, vectors, strings, etc.).
-Due to the non determinism, several different computations are obtained and some piece of information is considered as the output.
-If this output is composed by some information units, we can talk about the language generated by the computation device.
+Due to the nondeterminism, several different computations are obtained and some piece of information is considered as the output.
+Collecting all (acceptable) outputs, we get a set (of numbers, vectors, strings, etc.) generated by the computation device.

 In order to fix ideas, let us consider the case study used in this paper.
-We will consider the set $\{n^2 | n \ge 1\}$.
+We will consider the set $\{n^2 \mid n \geq 1\}$.
 For its generation, we will design appropriate devices in the computational models Membrane Computing and Brane Calculi.
 Such devices are non-deterministic and several computations can be performed from the starting point.
 In each device, a piece of information will be considered the output of the system.
 In the case of Membrane Computing, the output is codified as the number of objects inside a fixed membrane in a halting configuration.
 In the Brane Calculi device, the output is codified as the number of membranes of a specific kind that are present in the system in a halting computation.
-The set of all possible outputs of the device is exactly $\mathcal{L} = \{n^2 | n \ge 1\}$.
+The set of all possible outputs of the device is exactly $\mathcal{L} = \{n^2 \mid n \geq 1\}$.
 In this way, \mathcal{L} is the set generated by the device.